 - Smoke-Free Campus

 Ascension Seton Hays places top priority on the health of our patients and our staff.
 A smoke-free environment promotes wellness and models healthy living.
 This policy extends beyond just inside the hospital—it includes any surroundings adjacent to hospital grounds and parking areas at this site.

 - Free Wireless Internet Access

 Patients, their families and visitors can now stay connected with life beyond the hospital.
 Free wireless Internet access is now available throughout the facility.
-Patients and guests can use personal laptops, PDAs, or other handheld devices to access the Internet via Seton’s public wireless network.
+Patients and guests can use personal laptops, PDAs, or other handheld devices to access the Internet via Ascension Seton’s public wireless network.
 The service is especially beneficial to patients and their families who may need to remain in the hospital for an extended period of time and want a way to keep up with personal or work-related activities.

 - Patient Meals – Room Service

-Seton Medical Center Hays offers At Your Request, a room service program that gives you control of ordering the foods you want and deciding when you want to eat.
+Ascension Seton Hays offers At Your Request, a room service program that gives you control of ordering the foods you want and deciding when you want to eat.
 With this program, we strive to meet your nutritional needs and requests and do our part to make your stay more comfortable.
 Patients may contact At Your Request at ext.
 45185.

 - Volunteer Services

 The hospital volunteer team is here to help patients in a variety of ways including assistance with the discharge process.
 Upon discharge, your nurse will arrange for a volunteer to come to your room with a wheelchair and/or a cart if you have plants or flowers to be taken with you.Patients may call the Volunteer Office at ext.
 45180 for newspapers, books or magazines from our patient library.